pypdfium2-team/ctypesgen/README.md

 *pypdfium2-ctypesgen*
 * The DLL class is assumed to be `CDLL`, otherwise it needs to be given by the caller.
 We do not support mixed calling conventions, because it does not match the API layer of ctypes.
 * We do not support binding to multiple binaries in the same output file.
-Instead, you'll want to create separate output files sharing the preamble, and possibly use module linking, as described above.
+Instead, you'll want to create separate output files sharing the loader template, and possibly use module linking, as described above.

 *ctypesgen*
 * The conflicting names resolver is largely untested, in particular the handling of dependants.
 Please report success or failure.